Strictly Ballroom: Music

 Both "The Blue Danube" and "Time After Time" were played in the 1984 and 1986 Strictly Ballroom stage productions.

-Musical
+Stage adaptation

 In May 2011, it was announced that Strictly Ballroom would be adapted into a stage musical and premiere at the Sydney Lyric theatre.
 It premiered on 12 April 2014.
 The production moved to Her Majesty's Theatre, Melbourne in January 2015, and the Lyric Theatre, QPAC in Brisbane in September 2015.

 The show received its British premiere on 30 November 2016 at the West Yorkshire Playhouse in Leeds.
 The show had its North American premier in Toronto at the Princess of Wales Theatre on 25 April 2017.

-In popular culture
+Legacy

 The film has become a staple of pop culture, being referenced in various media worldwide.